 Also designed for navigating on seas, lakes and rivers, either alone or accompanied, the kayak allows you to better cope with water conditions.
 Although it is less spacious, it guarantees a sportier and faster ride.

 This more enclosed type of boat offers better protection and a more stable seat.
-Sitting on the buttocks on a seat with the legs stretched out on the inside, it is at water level, i.e. lower than the canoe.
-As a result, kayakers get wet more quickly, so they are sometimes equipped with a spray skirt to prevent water from entering the kayak.
+You sit on your buttocks on a seat with your legs stretched out on the inside, which is at water level, i.e. lower than the canoe.
+As a result, kayakers get wet more quickly, so they are sometimes fitted with a spray skirt to prevent water from entering the kayak.

-To handle it, a longer double paddle (with a blade on each side) is used (between 1m80 and 2m30).
-With successive strokes from right to left, you will get good propulsion and greater agility and speed, but the kayak tends to meander more quickly.
+A longer double paddle (with a blade on each side) is used (between 1m80 and 2m30).
+Successive strokes from right to left give good propulsion and greater manoeuvrability and speed, but the kayak tends to meander more quickly.

-Both boats can be used alone or with others, in calm or whitewater.
-However, the main differences between them are the seating position and the oars, which means that they have different handling characteristics.
+Both boats can be used alone or with others, in calm water or whitewater.
+However, the main differences between them are the seating position and the oars, which give them different handling characteristics.

-The canoe is therefore probably more practical for calm and comfortable rides, while the kayak is a better option for fast and winding descents.
+The canoe is probably more practical for calm and comfortable cruising, while the kayak is a better option for fast and winding descents.